agile-lab-dev/darwin/README.md

 - **db**: the name of the database where the table will be looked for
 - **username**: the user to connect to PostgreSql
 - **password**: the password of the user to connect to PostgreSql
+- **mode**: controls the way upserts are implemented, either with a single transaction (transaction), or trying to insert and then falling back to update when key violation is raised (exception). default: `transaction`

 Example of configuration for the `PostgresConnector`:
 ```